os-climate/sostrades-dev-tools/docs/source/add-repository.md

 ## 5. Restart API and Ontology

 Your new repository will be implemented in the platform after restarting API and Ontology.
-The best way is to run the two commands
+The best way is to run the two following commands
 ```
 docker compose down
 ```